 Ultimately, Hamilton needed to go back on her antidepressants.
 In the time it took for them to take effect again, however, she developed techniques to help her control her anxieties.
 "They helped me so much," she says.
 "They give you the tools you need to manage anxiety and depression."

 It was a lot of work during her time in the program, Hamilton says, with hours of intensive therapy plus homework afterward.
-“If you are at all thinking you want to get better,” she advises, “you have to take that responsibility on yourself.”
+"If you are at all thinking you want to get better," she advises, "you have to take that responsibility on yourself."
+She also feels her faith in God was a big part of her recovery.
 On top of teaching her to take care of herself, the staff also invited her husband for family meetings so that he could better understand what she was going through and how to provide the support she needs.